greggelong/artParking2/README.md

 **Space Requirements:** 3.5 x 5m parking space

 #### Conceptual Framework:
-"Urban Palimpsest," part of "The Manual for Everyday Life" series, extends into a fantastical exploration of public works within an alternate reality.
+"Parallel Urban Palimpsest," part of "The Manual for Everyday Life" series, extends into a fantastical exploration of public works within an alternate reality.
 Here, organic and geometric glass creatures exist, navigating an urban landscape governed by stenciled pavement signs.
 This installation delves into emergent art forms influenced by routine city maintenance, with the added twist of managing these mystical beings' movements akin to traffic rules for mythical urban dwellers.

 ![worker image](contexts.png "Title")